codecks-io/react-reform/README.md

 - `postSubmitFail` if `onSubmit` promise was rejected
 - `success` if `onSubmit` was resolved

 the value of `status` if `onSubmit` did not return a promise should currently be considered as undefined.
-If you have an idea for a good generic behaviour here let me know!
+If you have an idea for a good generic behaviour here please let me know!

 ##### `formProps`